 In recent years, Bakersfield College has enrolled an ever-increasing number of students who are unprepared for college-level work.
-The college has noted the growth in this student population through assessment results shows more students testing up to four steps below college level work in math and writing.
+The college has noted the growth in this student population through assessment results show more students testing up to four steps below college level work in math and writing.
 This reality holds true system-wide in all community colleges.
 Nearly 90% of all incoming community college students arrive unprepared for college-level math, and 75% are not ready for college-level English.
 Recently, educators at the national and state levels have shifted focus to redesign how basic skills courses are taught to move more students into college-level courses faster, and to increase the number of students enrolled in higher-level courses.
 Examples of new strategies include: accelerated and compressed courses; contextualized learning; use of multiple measures in the initial placements of students; and use of technology to create alternative learning environments.
+And the properties of the students are recently and use of technology to create alternative learning environments.

-Bakersfield College faculty are at the forefront of the important conversations about curriculum redesign, assessment and placement, compressed and accelerated courses.
+Bakersfield College faculty are at the forefront of the important conversations about curriculum redesign, assessment and placement, and compressed and accelerated courses.
 Faculty leads in English, math, and academic development have joined to develop strategies and start the work of redesigning courses and pedagogy to better support underprepared students.
-In the summer of 2011, Bakersfield College directed Basic Skills Initiative (BSI) funding to support research and training to bring about effective change in basic skills curriculum and delivery.
+In the summer of 2011, Bakersfield College directed Basic Skills Initiative funding to support research and training to bring about effective change in basic skills curriculum and delivery.
 61 Bakersfield College has been especially effective at leveraging grant resources to address the needs of academic development students.
-Three years ago, Bakersfield College received a Department of Labor and Department of Education grant through Central California Community Colleges Committed to Change (C6) consortium.
-The grant focused on the strategy of contextualized learning, which develops students' foundation skills and improves "their ability to transfer skills from one context to another, think critically and continuously acquire new knowledge and skills."62 Bakersfield College faculty members have applied these strategies in CTE programs like allied health and industrial technology (see Career and Technical Education section, starting page 22).
-Bakersfield College continues to deepen and institutionalize these processes, through implementation of the 'Achieving The Dream' initiative and a proposal for a Title V grant.
+Three years ago, Bakersfield College received a Department of Labor and Department of Education grant through Central California Community Colleges Committed to Change consortium.
+The grant focused on the strategy of contextualized learning, which develops students' foundation skills and improves "their ability to transfer skills from one context to another, think critically and continuously acquire new knowledge and skills."62 Bakersfield College faculty members have applied these strategies in Career and Technical Education programs like Allied Health and Industrial Technology (see Career and Technical Education section, starting page 22).
+Bakersfield College continues to deepen and institutionalize these processes, through implementation of the Achieving The Dream initiative and a proposal for a Title V grant.
 Bakersfield College is leveraging federal and state resources to make its programs truly accessible and relevant to its largely underprepared student population.
-Based on the data from the Basic Skills Cohort Tracking Tool and the Bakersfield College goal of student success, Academic Development faculty began redesigning lower level pre-collegiate courses in the summer of 2011.
+Based on the data from the Basic Skills Cohort Tracking Tool and the Bakersfield College goal of student success, Academic Development faculty began redesigning lower level pre-collegiate courses in summer 2011.
 This redesign was directly linked to Bakersfield College's Strategic Initiative of Student Learning-a commitment to eliminate achievement gaps.
 An important element in this process was the research about current best practices at other institutions.
 Faculty visited institutions in Tennessee and throughout California to study effective approaches.
-They used this knowledge to design high tech/high touch lower level courses in reading, writing, and mathematics.
-These courses
+They used this knowledge to design high tech/high touch lower level courses in reading,

-CA Community Colleges.
+58 CA Community Colleges.
 Student Success Initiative.
 Unprepared students are defined as those whose lowest course attempted in math and/or English was remedial level.
 Web.
 30 May 2014.

-CA Little Hoover Commission.
+59 CA Little Hoover Commission.
 Serving Students, Serving CA: Updating the CA Community Colleges to Meet Evolving Demands.
 "Executive Summary." ii.
 Feb.
 2012.
 Web.
 8 June 2014.

-Christian, Sonya.
+60 Christian, Sonya.
 Phone interview.
 31 May 2014.

-BC.
+61 BC.
 2012-2013 ESL/Basic Skills Allocation End-of-Year Report.
 5-7.
 2013.
 Web.
 28 May 2014.

-Chancellor's Ofice, CA Community Colleges.
+62 Chancellor's Ofice, CA Community Colleges.
 Contextualized Teaching & Learning: A Faculty Primer.
 5. Spring 2009.
 Web.
 1 June 2014.